LucaBn/react-bootstrap-boilerplate/README.md

 ## Features

 - **React 18**: Leverage the latest React features for building interactive UIs.
-- **Bootstrap 5**: Utilize Bootstrap for responsive layouts and components.
+- **Bootstrap 5 and React-Bootstrap**: Utilize Bootstrap for responsive layouts and components.
 - **i18next & i18next-browser-languagedetector**: Implement multilingual support easily.
 - **Vite**: Enjoy a fast development experience and optimized builds.
 - **TypeScript**: Benefit from static type checking and the latest ECMAScript features.